 Accompanying the audited financial statements of the Corporation for the fiscal year ended October 31, 2020 is supplemental information related to the Program (referred to therein as the "Housing Revenue Bond Program") which is specifically set forth in Schedule 3, all as set forth in Appendix C hereto.
 Schedule 3 is supplemental information primarily related to the Program for the Corporation's fiscal years ended October 31, 2020 and 2019.
-Said schedule includes (i) a balance sheet with assets, liabilities and net assets substantially related to the assets pledged under the General Resolution and (ii) a schedule does not include financial information with respect to activities under the General Resolution subsequent to October 31, 2020, including the issuance of Bonds or the making of Mortgage Loans after such date.
+Said schedule includes (i) a balance sheet with assets, liabilities and net assets substantially related to the assets pledged under the General Resolution and (ii) a schedule of revenues, expenses and changes in fund net assets substantially related to the revenues pledged under the General Resolution.
+Said schedule does not include financial information with respect to activities under the General Resolution subsequent to October 31, 2020, including the issuance of Bonds or the making of Mortgage Loans after such date.